 Design static represents additional power consumption for power gated blocks when the device is configured but there is no switching activity.
 There are certain resources that have zero static power contribution unless they are used in the design.
 When their utilization totals are entered in XPE, they contribute to the design static power.
 Block RAM, UltraRAM, GT, I/O, and clock managers are power gated and contribute to the design static power.
-On the other hand, there are certain resources that are always powered and do not contribute to the design static power.
+On the other hand, there are certain resources that are always powered and do not contribute to the design static power because they are already included in the device static power.
 CLOCK, LOGIC, and DSP are always powered and do contribute to the design static power.